franklinqin0/blog/docs/algo/reverse-linked-list.md

     return prev
 ```

+## Follow up

+> A linked list can be reversed either iteratively or recursively.
+Could you implement both?

 ### Recursion (REDO)

 There are `n` nodes in total.
 Assume $n_{k+1}$ to $n_m$ have been reversed and the `curr` node is $n_k$: